Welcome to the Transdisciplinary Studies program at Claremont Graduate University.

-Richard has worked as a tutor for AP US, European, and World History.
+Richard has worked as a video store clerk, autobody technician, lift operator, certified alpine ski instructor, and AP US, European, and World History tutor.
 Richard has also worked as an adjunct instructor for CGU’s School for Arts and Humanities digital humanities program.
-From 2013 to 2016, Richard worked as the project manager and web developer for the Power Struggles project, funded by the John Randolph Haynes and Dora Haynes Foundation, under former CGU Research Associate Professor, Hal T. Nelson, before taking his current position at CGU as the assistant director of the Transdisciplinary Studies Program.
+From 2013 to 2016, Richard worked as the project manager and web developer for the Power Struggles project, funded by the John Randolph Haynes and Dora Haynes Foundation, under former CGU Research Associate Professor, Hal T. Nelson, before taking his current position as assistant director of the Transdisciplinary Studies Program.

 Richard comes to transdisciplinarity by way of his disperate work history, his fascination with the expansiveness of history, and his interest in how diverse disciplinary experiences can help us, collectively, cross boundaries to solve problems and tell new stories.